|One of our secret agents at a photo booth area we set up outside|

 |Recording all of the pins knocked down|

 For this mission, agents had to make 100 by cracking the code and finding 10 different ways to make 10.
 We used orange landscaping spray paint to make ten different ten frames on the grass.
 Don’t worry…they disappeared after the lawn was mowed!
 We found these yellow and red mini frisbees on Amazon that we used as counters.
 We bought enough frisbees, so that we could leave the completed ten frames “up” until the end.
-You could use counters, crayons, balls, etc. as well.
+You could use counters, paper plates, crayons, balls, etc. as well.
 We use giant inflatable dice for our math centers and thought it would be fun to incorporate them into this mission.
 To “crack the code” they had to…

 •roll two dice, add up or count up the total, and put that number of yellow counters in the grass ten frame.